AIO1/PrimeNGTableReusableComponent/README.md

 </ecs-primeng-table>
 ```

-Now the table has available tow list of predifined filters that we can use which are "nameOfList1" and "nameOfList2" (although they actually don't hold any data).
+Now the table has available two lists of predifined filters that we can use which are "nameOfList1" and "nameOfList2" (although they actually don't hold any data).
 To map the columns to the different predfined lists that we have just setup, we need to do it in the DTO in the back-end as shown in the following code fragment:
 ```c#
 [PrimeNGAttribute("Example column 1", filterPredifinedValuesName: "nameOfList1", ...)]
 public string?
 Column1 { get; set; }